Focus

 04. In conclusion

-This fabulous saga, retraced by a beautiful exhibition in Paris, confirms once again the interdependence between the success of a company and the performance of its intellectual property strategy .
+This fabulous saga, retold in a beautiful exhibition in Paris, confirms once again the interdependence between a company's success and the performance of its intellectual property strategy .

 EPOEUIPO